How to Change a Spark Plug

-For consistent, easy starting, change your spark plug every 100 hours or every season, whichever comes first.
+For consistent, easy starting, we recommend changing spark plugs every 100 hours or every season on all of your outdoor power equipment engines.
 Replacing your spark plug:

 - Ensures consistent spark